denten-books/plain-text/2-device.md

 literary device, based on materials roughly from the first half of the twentieth century.
-I am interested in the simultaneous emergence of the literary device as formal technique, a series of thought experiments, and finally as an instrument that lies at the modernist foundations of contemporary computational culture.
-These material and intellectual genealogies will help reveal the electronic book as a device and to bring it back under the purview of interpretation.
+I am interested in the simultaneous emergence of the literary device as formal technique, a series of thought experiments, and finally an instrument that lies at the modernist sources of contemporary computational culture.

 ### 2.1 Technique